Appealing Planning Decisions

 The Municipal Government Act legislates the process by which appeals may be filed against planning decisions.

-Appeal Against the Decision of the Development Officer
+Appeals Against the Decision of the Development Officer

 If you are a third party affected by a decision of the Development Officer, you may also appeal that decision.
 Your appeal must be based on planning considerations (e.g. misinterpretation or incorrect application of the County's planning regulations, or impact of the proposed development on the amenities of the neighbourhood or the use, enjoyment or value of neighbouring properties, etc.).
 You may not appeal a decision because the proposed development competes with other businesses in the area or because you have a personal conflict with the appellant.